-In women the effects of kidney disorder are more pronounced.
-When a woman has chronic kidney disease, her periods tend to become irregular, reproduction and energy level are compromised and hormonal imbalance brings about a change in their appearance, mood swings and over all fatigue that affects them psychologically as well.
-The most difficult aspect of kidney disease is the fact that the symptoms are so generic that it’s not possible to differentiate it from other common illnesses.
+The effects of renal impairment are more pronounced in women.
+When a woman suffers from chronic kidney disease, her periods become irregular, her reproductive and energy levels are affected and the hormonal imbalance leads to changes in appearance, mood swings and fatigue, which also affects the psyche.
+The most difficult thing about kidney disease is that its symptoms are so general that it is difficult to distinguish them from other common diseases.

-Given the subtle nature of the symptoms, below is a list to look out for:
+Given the subtle nature of the symptoms, here is a list of symptoms to watch out for:

 - Itchy skin